pauleveritt/viewdom/README.md

 # Acknowledgments

-The idea and code for `viewdom` -- the rendering, the idea of a theadlocal context, obviously `tagged` and `htm` -- come from [Joachim Viide](https://github.com/jviide).
+The idea and code for `viewdom` -- the rendering, the idea of a theadlocal context, obviously `tagged` and `htm`... essentially everything -- come from [Joachim Viide](https://github.com/jviide).